 Here’s the catch: Most machine producers will not honor their warranty if the machine is damaged by another company’s pods.

-1. Mycoffeestar: The Screw-Top Reusable Pod
+2. Mycoffeestar: The Screw-Top Reusable Pod

-In early 2012 Switzerland’s Mycoffeestar was the first to hit the market with reusable Nespresso pods.
+In early 2012, Switzerland’s Mycoffeestar was the first to hit the market with reusable Nespresso pods.
 They claim their capsules can be used in all Nespresso machines sold since 2003.

 What makes Mycoffeestar’s reusable capsules unique is that they’re made entirely of stainless steel and have a screw-top opening for filling and sealing.
 That means Mycoffeestar’s construction is entirely free of other parts.
 There are a handful of coffee maker models (with grooves inside the machine) that require an additional silicone ring to prevent leakage; two are included, but we didn’t need either.

-Usage instructions are also included, but can be found online.
+Usage instructions are included but can also be found online.
 The screw top was somewhat difficult to use in practice, especially if it is at all wet, but it is nevertheless the most secure of all the models we tried.
 Mycoffeestar explicitly recommends using fine or very finely ground coffee and includes a coffee sample in the shipment.
 The flavor was weaker than original Nespresso capsules, but still fine.